Loopring/protocols/packages/loopring_v3/DESIGN.md

 - [More efficient hash functions](https://github.com/Loopring/protocols/issues/49) may be usable which would drastically decrease the number of constraints.
 - Our fee model is quite complex, using **a lot** of token transfers.
 We can create circuits with a [simplified fee model](https://github.com/Loopring/protocols/issues/50).
 This, again, will greatly decrease the number of constraints.

-With these improvements we will be able to do **~10,000-20,000 rings/Ethereum block or ~1000 rings/second** without on-chain data-availability.
+With these improvements we will be able to do **~10,000-20,000 rings/Ethereum block or ~1000 rings/second** without onchain data-availability.
 And this is even without [recursive SNARKs](https://ethresear.ch/t/reducing-the-verification-cost-of-a-snark-through-hierarchical-aggregation/5128).
 Once this is possible on Ethereum the throughput can increase another order of magnitude.

-For an order of magnitude improvement with on-chain data-availability we are dependent on Ethereum.
+For an order of magnitude improvement with onchain data-availability we are dependent on Ethereum.
 [Proposals](https://ethereum-magicians.org/t/reduce-the-cost-of-transaction-data/2868) to lower the calldata cost are already in the making.

 ### Proof generation cost

 From [Matter Labs](https://medium.com/matter-labs/introducing-matter-testnet-502fab5a6f17):
 > [about circuits with 256 million constraints] "the computation took 20 minutes on a 72-core AWS server".

-> At the target latency of 5 min at 100 TPS we estimate the off-chain part to be approximately 0.001 USD.
+> At the target latency of 5 min at 100 TPS we estimate the offchain part to be approximately 0.001 USD.
 This estimate is very conservative.

 Ring settlements are ~5x more expensive than simple token transfers, but this will still be pretty cheap.